Fair Play in the Newsroom: Actor-Based Filtering Gender Discrimination in Text Corpora: Corpus-Balancing of taz2024full

+The final corpus exhibits near parity across mentions and actor counts (Figure~\ref{fig:combined_mentions_actors_after}).
+Importantly, structural dynamics such as the crossing point around 2018 remain intact, indicating that balancing improves representation without erasing genuine historical patterns.
+Compared to the unfiltered corpus (cf.\ Figure~\ref{fig:combined_mentions_actors_before}), the trajectories of male- and female-coded actors now run in parallel, showing that referential balance has been restored across time.

+Figure~\ref{fig:direct_vs_indirect_after} shows the distribution of quotation styles.
+After balancing, women appear more often in direct speech than before, reducing the quote imbalance observed in Figure~\ref{fig:direct_vs_indirect_before}.
+Men still receive slightly more indirect quotations, but the gap is narrower, suggesting that women’s discursive agency is more strongly represented in the final corpus.

-Figure~\ref{fig:subject_vs_object_after} reveals a modest shift in syntactic agency.
-The proportion of women in subject positions increases slightly, while object roles are more evenly distributed.
-Although men still dominate in subject roles, the difference is reduced compared to the original corpus.
-Specifically, the subject-role gap between men and women decreases from approximately 30 to 5 percentage points after filtering.
-This suggests that our multi-step exclusion process leads to subtle improvements in how grammatical agency is distributed between genders.
+Finally, Figure~\ref{fig:subject_vs_object_after} illustrates the distribution of syntactic roles.
+Men still occur more frequently in subject positions, but the difference is markedly reduced compared to the unfiltered corpus (cf. Figure~\ref{fig:subject_vs_object_before}).
+The gap decreases from around 30 percentage points to roughly 5, showing that grammatical agency is now distributed more evenly across genders.
+This represents one of the strongest structural improvements achieved by the balancing process.

-Taken together, these results demonstrate the effectiveness of our multi-stage filtering and balancing strategy in mitigating structural gender asymmetries in the corpus.
-By comparing before and after exclusion, we observe clear improvements across key dimensions of representation and framing.

-Referential parity is achieved: male- and female-coded actors now appear in comparable proportions across both mentions and actor counts.
-Discursive patterns also show notable shifts.
-Women are quoted directly more often, and syntactic agency is redistributed more evenly, with a marked reduction in the subject-object gap.
-These improvements suggest that our approach meaningfully alters how gendered actors are positioned within the narrative structure of the corpus.

-However, some subtle forms of bias remain.
-The sentiment gap persists below the exclusion threshold, indicating that evaluative language is harder to correct through structural rebalancing alone.
-Such residual asymmetries may reflect deeper, more diffuse biases embedded in lexical or thematic choices rather than in sentence-level grammar.

-Overall, the final corpus provides a significantly more equitable foundation for downstream NLP applications and for critical media analysis.
-By combining large-scale actor-level auditing with targeted corpus interventions, our approach offers a concrete path towards fairer data curation in practice.
+Taken together, these figures demonstrate that the corpus is not only numerically balanced but also structurally improved.
+Referential parity is achieved, women are quoted more often in their own words and syntactic agency is redistributed more evenly.
+The balancing process thus mitigates multiple dimensions of gender inequality while preserving historically meaningful variation.